michallegut/PerformanceTestingEnvironments/README.md

 ## Docker Swarm

-Docker Swarm is a preferred method because it allows to split the load each component generates on many machines.
+Docker Swarm is a preferred method because it allows to split the load that each component generates on many machines.

 1. Run ```swarm init --advertise-addr=<IP-ADDRESS-OF-MANAGER>``` on the swarm manager machine.
 It will return a token
 2. Run ```docker swarm join --token <TOKEN> <IP-ADDRESS-OF-MANAGER>:2377``` on every worker